Travel Procedures

 Below are some policies Alfred University employees should keep in mind while traveling for AU.

-Employees must keep track of their expenses and substantiate the expenditures by submitting adequate supporting documentation.
-Any amounts paid to an employee that are not accounted for and substantiated in this way must be included in the employee’s income and is subject to payroll tax withholding.
+Employees must keep track of their expenses and substantiate the expenditures by submitting adequate, detailed supporting documentation.
+Any amounts paid to an employee that are not accounted for and substantiated in this way must be included in the employee’s taxable income and are subject to payroll tax withholding.
+Travel expense reports are subject to audit by government agencies and other sponsors.
+Employees whose travel is funded by a sponsored grant or contract are expected to be cognizant of the sponsoring agency’s procedures and policies and adhere to the restrictions.

 The primary responsibility for interpretation of these policies rests with the department supervisors who are authorizing travel and approving expenditures.
 Each VP or Dean will be responsible for conveying the needs of the department to the Controller.
 The following alternatives are available for addressing the travel needs of the Department.